-Hon, John G. Browning
+lon.
+John G. Browning

 Leads

-Promiscuity on Trial: Texas Reclamation Centers.
-World War I, and the Nullification of Women's Rights in Texas
+Promiscuity on Trial: Texas Reclamation Centers, World War I, and the Nullification of Women's Rights in Texas

-By Jennifer Bridges, Ph.D.
+By Jennifer Bridges, Ph.D, As the world was

 As the world was plunged into a war of carnage and destruction in Europe, the U.S. military was plagued with an epidemic of its own: venereal disease.
 Read more...